Accessibility

 Wait.
 Are we talking about the same day?

 “In 1963, [when the National Federation of the Blind sought to have White Cane Safety Day proclaimed as a recognition of the rights of blind persons only] a comparatively small number of blind people had achieved sufficient independence to travel alone on the busy highways of our nation.
 In 1978, [10 years after White Cane Safety Day] that number has not simply increased but multiplied a hundredfold.” – National Federation of the Blind (NFB).
 It’s not because people with blindness didn’t have the desire to travel alone.
 Instead, it’s because cars wouldn’t stop and travel wasn’t accessible.
-White Cane Safety Day set the precedent that Americans with sight and blindness have the same civil liberties and access to the roads.
+White Cane Safety Day set the precedent that Americans with sight and blindness have the same civil liberties and road access.

 Access to Roads and Independent Travel